agussman/coredex/README.md

  4) Review and Create
  5) Wait.
 This seems like it takes way longer than it should.
 Easy 10 minutes.

+Once it completes, you'll have a `t2.micro` instance you can ssh into and from there you can access the Neptune instance gremlin endpoint on port 8182.
+It will also create a new VPC along with three subnets (one for each Availability Zone in us-east).

+Something to be aware of is that the default Security Group settings allow port 8182 access to the bastion host.

 # Setting up Neptune

 We're going to launch a Neptune Cluster and a small EC2 instance to connect to the cluster and host a lightweight web interface for exploring graph data.